 The mining of pegmatitic minerals containing spodumene (LiAl(SiO3)2) is mainly located in Western Australia.
-Via a series of mechanical purification and separation steps the Lithium in the mined minerals can be concentrated.
-The attained spodumene concentrate can be directly used in e.g. the glass industry or can be further refined into a Lithium chemical.
+After a series of mechanical purification and separation steps, the lithium in the mined minerals can be concentrated.
+The attained spodumene concentrate can be used directly in industries such as glass manufacturing or can be further refined into a lithium chemical.

-Although Lithium thanks its name to the Greek word lithos which means stone, the largest part of the industrially used Lithium is extracted from brines.
-The majority of these salt solutions are found in the salt flats that cover parts from Chile, Argentina and Bolivia: the so-called Lithium triangle.
-The dissolved Lithium in brines is concentrated by solar evaporation, followed by a combination of precipitation and filtration steps to remove residual impurities like Calcium, Magnesium and Boron.
-The purified LiCl solution can then be used to make a variety of Lithium chemicals (e.g. Li2CO3 and LiOH).
+Lithium owes its name to the Greek word lithos which means stone, as around half of industrially used lithium is extracted from hard rock deposits.
+The other source of lithium is from brine-based sources.
+The majority of these salt solutions are found in the salt flats that cover parts of Chile, Argentina and Bolivia: the so-called lithium triangle.
+The lithium dissolved in brines is concentrated by solar evaporation, followed by a combination of precipitation and filtration steps to remove residual impurities such as calcium, magnesium and boron.
+The purified LiCl solution can then be used to make a variety of lithium chemicals.

-- The main problem with the isolation of Lithium in its metallic form is its high reactivity and flammability.
+Did you know that along with hydrogen and helium, lithium was one of the three elements produced in large quantities by the Big Bang?
+The main problem with the isolation of lithium in its metallic form is its high reactivity and flammability.
 Consequently, you won’t find this element as a pure metal in nature but as a compound or in its soluble ionic form.